 OverviewTeaching: 300 min Exercises: 40 minQuestions

-How do version control systems help reproducibility, and which systems should be used?Objectives
+How do version control systems facilitate reproducibility, and which systems should be used?Objectives

 Become familiar with version control systems for code and data, as well as relevant tools based on them